bentrevett/pytorch-neural-style-transfer/README.md

 In the previous examples our generated image is "seeded" with the content image, i.e. the algorithm uses the content image as a starting off point to iteratively apply the style.

 However, starting from the content image is not necessary.
-The below image is initialized as random noise, however the dog will still appear as the model is conditioned on the content image of the dog.
+The below image is initialized as random noise but the dog will still appear as the model is conditioned on the content image.

 <p align="center">
  <img src="./assets/starry-dog-from-noise.png">